Romero020/BioSecurity/README.md

-  # LABSYNC
+  # BioSecurity

-  This is a code bundle for LABSYNC.
+  This is a code bundle for BioSecurity.
 The original project is available at https://www.figma.com/design/ZQF5AXRgjq2IatKwcGhM0D/LABSYNC.

   ## Running the code